 You can’t rely on finding these flavours in the wild.
 Bad or tainted beers do exist and are sold of course, but you only find out the beer’s bad after you’ve opened it or after it’s been poured.

 So, there’s no way to know in advance where to seek out a particular off flavour.
 But you need to build up familiarity with these flavours through frequent and repeated exposure to them.
-What’s an aspiring Beer Sommelier to do?
+What’s an aspiring beer professional to do?

 Just the right amount of wrong